pyrsia/pyrsia/.github/pull_request_template.md

 Fixes pyrsia/pyrsia#

-This PR does... by accomplishing ... and it can be review by ...
+This PR does... by accomplishing ... and it can be reviewed by ...

 ## Screenshots (optional)